tradle/why-hypercore/FAQ.md

 Hypercore is so much more.
 It is a foundation ford apps, that is storage, content distribution, compute, messaging, networking, analytics, AI, etc.

-We believe the answer is not in copying the mining model and offering crypt-incentives.
+We believe the answer is not in copying the mining model and offering crypto-incentives.
 The answer we believe is a Personal Cloud, your always-available durable peer, a companion to your less-capable personal devices, a place to run many Hypercore apps that can't run on personal devices.
 We believe Personal Cloud will make Hypercore shine.

+### P2P state and evolution

+Both classes of P2P systems, blockchains and P2P data are nudging towards mass market adoption.
+Cryptocurrencies made huge strides in creating a new foundation for global financial system, especially evidenced by the rise of DeFi in 2020.

+In addition, many new projects are employing tokens as incentives mechanisms to avoid points of centralization that exist today.
+Examples are VPN (Orchid), Routing (PKT + CJDNS), social media (Steam), live streaming (Theta.tv), Web Browsing (Brave), Storage (StorJ, IPFS FileCoin).
+Several high-profile projects were shut down (Telegram TON) or have hit high resistance from governments (Facebook Libra).

+Crypto-currency P2P projects are a huge step ahead of data-centric P2P projects like Hypercore and IPFS, as they have found their native hosting model, in the form of miners.
+This makes them independent of the Cloud providers, which is essential for their survivability in the face of regulatory scrutiny.

+P2P Data projects do not experience such a resistance, but they have not invented their own sustainable infrastructure.
+IPFS is looking to Filecoin to incentivize storage providers, while meanwhile subsidizing hosting via ipfs.io.

+Hypercore community has produced Hashbase, Homebase, DatDot and other hosting solutions, but they have not reached significant maturity and adoption.
+Could Personal Cloud be the answer (shameless plug)?

+Almost every P2P project is still largely held back by numerous overlapping infrastructure needs for this novel tech to hit a wider market.
+E.g. one common problem is the management of the ownership keys.

+The difference between Hypercore and IPFS is that it has moved relatively slowly with its marketing.
+The core team chose to patiently and somewhat stealthily build the foundational technology and avoid starting the "hype cycle", that is until it is ready for prime time.
+Initial releases of Hypercore (then called "Dat") in 2016-2018 had scaling issues, which have been addressed by subsequent releases.

+Specifically, Hypercore team focused on the performance of its unique "streaming database" design (see below).
+Team prepares for marketing push at the end of this year (2020), starting with the Beaker ecosystem (Beaker is the Web and P2P Browser and authoring platform built on Hypercore)

 ### Who is using Hypercore P2P framework today?